top of page

 I am frequently asked by both practitioners and mourners to create and disseminate more information on grief and loss.
 This site is an effort to meet that request.

 It will include a lot of content on grief and loss, but it will also include posts on everyday life, hope, healing, and joy.
-My clients have beautifully taught me to seek the joy in each day and never take this life for granted.
+My clients and patients have beautifully taught me to seek the joy in each day and never take this life for granted.

 Overall, my hope is that this website uplifts and inspires those in mourning, as well as those who are ministering to the hearts of the bereaved.
 I also hope it challenges our society to view loss and its accompanying grief through a different lens, so that we may better understand and support our friends in grief.